jrowny/cc_sfs/README.md

 Note: the first layer uses 2 X Timeout because it is usually a slower flow layer and if you get a jam on your first layer, you're probably going to want to start over again anyway.

-## Parts List
+## Parts List (affiliate links)

-- Esp32 module, tested with [ESP32 Wroom modules](https://amzn.to/4kjtDbU) but prefer the [ESP32 S3 N16R8](https://amzn.to/4lqfTwE) for their performance.
+- [ESP32 S3 N16R8](https://amzn.to/4lqfTwE) for their performance, but really, any Esp32 module should work.
+Also tested with [ESP32 Wroom modules](https://amzn.to/4kjtDbU).
 - [Big Tree Tech SFS 2.0](https://amzn.to/40uZ1wN)

 ### Optional Parts